jilek/MechaCar_Statistical_Analysis/README.md

 ###### 3. Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

 - **Somewhat**.
-Since **(Intercept) != 0**, it mean that the intercept term explains a significant amount of variability in the dependent variable when all independent variables are equal to zero.
+Since **(Intercept) != 0**, it means that the intercept term explains a significant amount of variability in the dependent variable when all independent variables are equal to zero.
 It could mean that the significant features (e.g. vehicle_length and ground_clearance) may need scaling or transforming to improve the predictive power of the model.
 Alternatively, it may mean that there are other variables that can help explain the variability of our dependent variable that have not been included in our model.

 <hr>